BHodl/libcn/README.md

 CallbackServer is a socket server object used in a child class to listen incoming callbacks request and execute actions.
 Each functions must reflect the callbacks url used in cyphernode callbacks config.
 For exemple, a watched address with callback url `http://url:port/conf` need a function called `conf` to be handled by this child class.
 The 'return' statement will send the returned value to the coresponding response topic.
 If no 'return' statement is used, a string value of 'True' is sent.
 If the function fail or if the function do not exist, a string value of 'False' is sent.

 WARNING!
-Be aware that CallbackServer will receive and send data as clear text, so it is NOT recommended to use it over the internet.
+Be aware that callback server will receive and send data as clear text, so it is NOT recommended to use it over the internet.
 It's build to be use in a secure docker network, on a secure local network or over secure VPN network.
 WARNING!

-For a full exemple of how to use `CallbackServer`, see the server_exemple.py file.
+For a full exemple of how to use `CallbackFlaskServer`, see the server_exemple1.py file, and server_exemple2.py for a `CallbackSocketServer` exemple

 **Things that do not work**